Imtiaz4201/MCP-Server-AI-Agent-and-External-Tool-Integration/README.md

 ### 2.4 Interaction Verification

 Asked the bot via Telegram to verify the project phases on the calendar.
-The agent successfully queried Google Calendar and confirmed all 4 events.
+The agent successfully queried Google Calendar and confirmed all  events on 1st April.
 <img src="chat3.png"
        alt="Telegram verification"
        width="700"